Teeth are used on a daily basis, often without us even realizing or recognizing the fact.

-One famous actor, Ed Helms (played Stu in The Hangover movies) was actually born with a missing tooth which is why he was able to have the gap in the movies!
+One famous actor, Ed Helms (who played Stu in The Hangover movies), was actually born with a missing tooth which is why he was able to have the gap in the movies!

 Wisdom teeth really get removed because of decreasing jaw sizes.

-For individuals who are born with wisdom teeth, they may find that their jaw is simply too small and they have to get them removed.
+Individuals who are born with wisdom teeth may find that their jaw is simply too small, and they have to get them removed.